adamk72/consulting_website/blog/work/2024-09-25-learning-haskell-notes.md

 #### Sections

-<L t="note"/> Sections are the partial application of an operator.
+<Lozenge t="note"/> Sections are the partial application of an operator.

 ```haskell
 map (+1) [1..5]